Anti-Dystopia

 Realism vs. Idealism: Critics question whether hopeful scenarios risk underestimating structural barriers or oversimplifying social complexities, potentially leading to their own form of naivety.

-Narrative Structure: Practical issues persist around constructing narratives that are sufficiently complex and nuanced while avoiding formulaic optimism.
+Narrative Structure: Practical issues persist around constructing narratives that are sufficiently complex and specific while avoiding formulaic optimism.

 Implementation Gaps: Questions remain about how anti-dystopian theory translates into effective action frameworks beyond literary and academic contexts.